 Best Affordable Neighborhoods in Lexington, KY

-Some of the cheapest neighborhoods in Lexington are West Lexington, Cardinal Valley, and Lakeview Woodspoint.
+Some of the cheapest neighborhoods in Lexington are East Lexington, West Lexington, and Cardinal Valley.
 These neighborhoods offer some of the lowest rent prices in Lexington, making them ideal for renters on a budget.
-As of March 20, 2026, the average rent in Lexington is $1,088, which is 2.5% higher than last year.
+As of May 5, 2026, the average rent in Lexington is $1,096, which is 1% higher than last year.
 However, it's important to remember that rental prices can vary significantly based on factors such as location, amenities, and floor plans.

 West Lexington